It’s that festive time of the year once again, when sleigh bells are ringing and Christmas trees are being raised across the world.

 Prague is a classic European city getaway, and even in winter, the crowds won’t dissipate, because the Czech capital hosts one of Europe’s most popular Christmas markets.

-There are actually two separate Christmas Markets, one in the Old Town Square and the second in Wenceslas Square.
+There are actually two separate Christmas Markets in Prague, one in the Old Town Square and the second in Wenceslas Square.

 Both markets are just a short walk away from one another though, making this a truly festive city to visit from November through to January when the Christmas markets are open for business.